 - Spoon the batter over the fruit filling, spreading it to the edge.
 Sprinkle with the crumb topping.

 - Bake in the center of the oven for 45 to 50 minutes, until the fruit is bubbling, the crumb topping is golden and a toothpick inserted in the center of the cake comes out with a few moist crumbs attached.
+(I baked it for 45 minutes for the proportions in the recipe and with the recipe doubled and baked in an enameled cast iron baking dish.)

 - Transfer to a rack to cool slightly.
 Serve the crumb cake warm or at room temperature.